DanieleRaimondi/bitcoin_datascience/README.md

 - **Star this repo**: If you find this repository useful, give it a star! ⭐
 - **Fork and Contribute**: Have ideas or improvements?
 Fork this repo and contribute your changes back via pull requests.
-- **Feedback**: We love feedback!
+- **Feedback**: I love feedback!
 If you have suggestions or want to report issues, please open an issue in the repository.

 ## Stay Updated 📬